-Quality Priority Overarching Detail Progress Details TRUST WIDE for Health Creation We will further develop our work with people who use our services, their families and carers and members of our local community to We shall start to improve access to services by those who are affected by health inequalities, by developing a clear understanding of the barriers to using our services.
-Our knowledge of the practical and cultural barriers will increase and be used to make changes in services.
-We shall continue to extend our reach to communities seldom heard, in order to hear and The Solent approach to engagement and inclusion is a 5-year plan to improve health, reduce health inequalities, and improve the experience of care by working with people and communities.
-In 2022/23 we have successfully and completely delivered 63/73 objective, with 9 commenced.
-The remaining objective and continued key area of concern is the development of a standardised demographic data set
+Quality Priority Overarching Detail Progress Details TRUST WIDE 1.
+Community Engagement We shall start to improve access to services by 0 The Solent approach to engagement and inclusion is for Health Creation those who are affected by health inequalities, by کلے a 5-year plan to improve health, reduce health We will further develop our developing a clear understanding of the barriers to inequalities, and improve the experience of care by work with people who use using our services.
+Our knowledge of the practical working with people and communities.
+In 2022/23 we our services, their families and cultural barriers will increase and be used to have successfully and completely delivered 63/73 and carers and members of make changes in services. objective, with 9 commenced.
+The remaining our local community to We shall continue to extend our reach to objective and continued key area of concern is the effectively implement communities seldom heard, in order to hear and development of a standardised demographic data set